The Remnant Church Preparing for the Kingdom

 Those already on board are testifying to God’s singular blessing on their work.
 Conversely, many who don’t see the importance of this issue, and thus are not involved, find themselves struggling against a gradual downward trajectory in their church as numbers and resources slowly shrink—and they wonder why.
 Think about it: Should God feel obligated to lavish special blessing on those who don’t share His passion for the Kingdom, the concept that has been in His heart since He planned it back in eternity?
 The vision, the dream that He pondered from infinity about that… ”Kingdom”—God’s Kingdom-dream was the point, the motivation for all His Creation.

-The earth was to be His Kingdom-territory, the people were to be His Kingdom-citizens, and He, of course, would be the King.
-But then, sin… But then again, redemption was provided and offered to those who would believe and once again be qualified for Kingdom-citizenship.
-And now, after six thousand years of gathering His believing, loyal citizens, God’s Kingdom is within sight.
+God’s dream: The earth was to be His Kingdom-territory, the people He would bring to life, His Kingdom-citizens.
+And…He, of course, would be the King.
+But then…sin… But then again, redemption was provided and offered to those who would believe and once again qualify for Kingdom-citizenship.
+And now, after six thousand years of gathering His believing, loyal citizens, God’s Kingdom is within sight!

 The Kingdom is for His Glory